-Weiss and colleagues tested 52 musicians, of which 24 are dyslexic and 28 who are not dyslexic, and compared the performance of the two groups in a variety of auditory tests.
-On most tests of auditory processing, the dyslexic musicians scored as well as their nondyslexic counterparts, and better than the general population.
-Where they performed much worse was on tests of auditory working memory, including memory for rhythm, melody, and speech sounds.
-Moreover, these abilities were intercorrelated, and highly correlated with their reading accuracy, which means that the dyslexic musicians with the poorest working memory tended to have the lowest reading accuracy.
-Those with better working memory tended to be more accurate.
+Weiss and colleagues tested 52 musicians, of which 24 have dyslexia and 28 who do not have dyslexia, and compared the performance of the two groups in various auditory tests.
+On most auditory processing tests, the dyslexic musicians scored as well as their nondyslexic counterparts and better than the general population.
+However, they performed much worse on tests of auditory working memory, including memory for rhythm, melody, and speech sounds.
+Moreover, these abilities were intercorrelated and highly correlated with their reading accuracy, which means that the dyslexic musicians with the poorest working memory tended to have the lowest reading accuracy.
+Conversely, those with better working memory tended to be more accurate.

 References and sources: